Serving all people by providing personalized health and wellness through exemplary care, education and research.

-The procedure is done in a health care provider’s office or a hospital.
-It takes about 15 minutes.
+The procedure is done in a healthcare provider’s office or a hospital.
+It takes about 45 minutes.
 You will be able to go home the same day.
 Transrectal ultrasound is often used during the procedure.
-This test uses sound waves to make images on a computer screen The images help the health care provider insert the needle in the correct place.
+This test uses sound waves to make images on a computer screen.
+The images help the healthcare provider insert the needle in the correct place.
 During the biopsy:

 If ultrasound will be used, you may be asked to drink water to fill your bladder.

 You may lie on your side on an exam table.

 The ultrasound transducer, which is about the size of a finger, is lubricated.
 It is then inserted into the rectum.
 This will feel like a prostate exam.
 The transducer is moved until the prostate can be seen in the ultrasound images.

 Using the ultrasound images as a guide, the biopsy needle is inserted.
 It may be inserted through the rectum or through the skin between the scrotum and the anus (perineum).

 The needle is used to take tissue samples from the prostate.
 About 12 samples are taken from different areas of the prostate.
 These samples are sent to a lab to be tested for cancer.

-At first you may feel a little lightheaded.
+At first you may feel a little lightheaded, especially if you had medicine to make you sleepy.
 You can lie on the table until you feel able to stand.
-You can go home after the procedure.
+You can go home once you are feeling better.
 You can go back to your normal activities.
 You may have some blood in your urine or stool that day.
 This is normal.
-You may also notice blood in your semen for weeks or months after the biopsy.
+You may also notice blood in your semen for weeks after the biopsy.
 This is normal and not dangerous.
-Your health care provider can tell you more about what to expect.
+Your healthcare provider can tell you more about what to expect.